MylesHenehan/applied-statistics/README.md

 This will install all necessary packages listed in requirements.txt.
 All libraries used are from the approved list provided for the assignment.

+Note: A fixed random seed is set at the start of this notebook to ensure reproducible results.
+To reproduce the results exactly, the notebook should be run from start to finish in order.

 ------------------------------------------------------------------------

 ## Full Reference List